 2. Apply advanced theoretical and technical knowledge of key pieces of environmental assessment and approval legislation at a NSW and Commonwealth level.

 3. Critically analyse the socio-political context of environmental law and policy in the Australian context.

 4. Demonstrate advanced knowledge of key elements of international environmental law and its significance in the Australian context.

 5. Demonstrate autonomy and well-developed judgment in carrying out research of specialised legal and policy issues relating to environmental regulation.

 6. Prepare and present cogent arguments orally and in writing.

 The following topics will be covered in this course:

-- Sustainable development in Environmental Law and Policy
+- Contemporary issues in Environmental Law and Policy

 This course is only available to students enrolled in the Bachelor of Laws and associated combined degree programs or Bachelor of Laws (Honours) and associated combined degree programs.

 LAWS1010 Legal System and Method I and LAWS1011 Legal System and Method II, or LAWS1001A & LAWS1001B Legal System and Method Parts A & B;